ZkAleeJoo/MaxStaff/README.md

 Copyright © 2025 ZkAleeJoo.
-Todos los derechos reservados.
-Este código es visible con fines educativos, pero no se permite su uso, modificación o distribución sin permiso explícito.
+All rights reserved.
+This code is viewable for educational purposes, but its use, modification, or distribution is not permitted without explicit permission.

 # **MaxStaff**